12 Best & Easy Freelance Jobs for Beginners

 If you’re looking for a way to break into the world of freelancing, becoming a social media manager is a great place to start.
 If you’ve ever wondered how people get paid to post on Instagram or Twitter, this is your chance.

-To find these freelance jobs, simply search online for companies that offer them in your area (or remote areas) and then apply.
+To find these freelance jobs, search online for companies that offer them in your area (or remote areas) and then apply.

 How to Find Freelance Jobs

 Freelance life is a great way to earn money, but it’s not without challenges.
-If you’re tired of working for corporate America and want to forge your own path, read on!
+If you’re tired of working for corporate America and want to forge your path, read on!

 Know your worth and don’t feel guilty about it.

 You should know your worth and not feel guilty about it.
-If you’re a great worker and have been for a while, chances are someone is going to come along and offer you more money.
-That’s the way it works in this industry—good companies want good people, they want those people to be happy, and they will pay them accordingly.
-It’s easier than ever before to find out what other companies are paying their employees; check Glassdoor or Comparably for salaries at similar companies in your area (or even if there isn’t anything like that near you).
+If you’re a great worker and have been for a while, chances are someone will come along and offer you more money.
+That’s how it works in this industry—good companies want good people, they want those people to be happy, and they will pay them accordingly.

-Make your own hours, but keep them consistent.
+Make your hours, but keep them consistent.

 To avoid falling into this trap, it’s important that you set your own rules and stick by them—but make sure they’re reasonable!